DavidCdeB/QHA/README.md

  * A series of ``bash`` and ``awk`` scripts for parsing data more effectively.
  * `gnuplot` scripts for the plotting of the surfaces.

-The program was developed as part of my PhD project at Prof. Nicholas Harrison's Computational Materials Science Group, Imperial College London.
+The program was developed as part of my PhD project at [Prof. Nicholas Harrison's Computational Materials Science Group](http://www.imperial.ac.uk/computational-materials-science/people/), Imperial College London.
 The program was used to investigate the phase diagram and phase transitions mechanisms on the calcium carbonate system.

-    charge 'flexibility'
-    'compromise' charges

  # Why is `QHA` useful ?

 * The actual version of [CRYSTAL14 v1.0.4](http://www.crystal.unito.it/index.php). does not perform an automated quasi-harmonic approximation calculation.